Erica cin. 'Alba' - P12

 Care

-In harsh locations, sun protection is only recommended in case of frost.
+In harsh locations, sun protection is only recommended in the event of frost.

 Flower

-The white, bell-shaped flowers appear in clusters from June to August.
+The white, bell-shaped flowers of Bell heather 'Alba' appear in clusters from June to August.

 Use